All Episodes

 It doesn't matter how many convicts he brings in there or known liars or obstructors he brings in there for his circus show that he's trying to put on every day.

-Um that doesn't look good for him.
+That doesn't look good for him.

 And, you know, we're now officially all over Joe Biden flip-flop watch.

-Uh and there are so many statements that I think are going to really piss off this new radical left wing of the Democratic Party.
+And there are so many statements that I think are going to really piss off this new radical left wing of the Democratic Party.

 He said, I truly enjoyed working with you when you were attorney general.

-Biden told Barr, who had served as the president George Herbert Walker Bush's attorney general in the early 90s, you were one of the best I've ever worked with.
+Biden told Barr, who had served as the president, George Herbert Walker Bush's attorney general in the early 90s, you were one of the best I've ever worked with.

-That's not gonna go over well.
+That's not going to go over well.

-I mean, Axelrod yesterday just mocking the fact that Joe Biden on best friend hashtag day, BFF day, you know, Joe and Obama.
+And even the Obama Defense Secretary Gates came out, I mean, Axelrod yesterday, just mocking the fact that Joe Biden on best friend hashtag day, BFF Day, you know, Joe and Obama.

 I'm like, oh, good grief.

-Anyway, Gates confirmed that he believes vice president as vice president Biden was wrong on most foreign policy issues in the past 40 years.
+Anyway, Gates confirmed that he believes Vice President, as Vice President Biden was wrong on most foreign policy issues in the past 40 years.

-Anyway, he said that to David Axelrod, a prominent Democratic lawyer now, is saying that Trump should be found guilty without a Senate trial.
+Anyway, he said that to David Axelrod, a prominent Democratic lawyer now is saying that Trump should be found guilty without a Senate trial.

-This is this is how extreme the left is.
+This is how extreme the left is.

-It shouldn't have to go to Republicans in the Senate.
+They shouldn't have to go to Republicans in the Senate.

-Um you can't rewrite the rules in the Constitution as you go.
+You can't rewrite the rules in the Constitution as you go.

 You're just not allowed to do that.